-Also compulsory for Years 9 and 10, is the School’s Combined Cadet Force; a scheme run in partnership with the Ministry of Defence to teach personal responsibility, leadership and self-discipline.
+Also for Years 9 and above is the School’s Combined Cadet Force; a scheme run in partnership with the Ministry of Defence to teach personal responsibility, leadership and self-discipline.
 There are training camps, opportunities to learn to fly and develop teaching and communication skills useful in wider life.

 The Royal also provides numerous clubs and societies all of which are optional, but it is very much a part of our culture to encourage students to participate in at least one of these.

 Seniors are also encouraged to participate in the renowned Duke of Edinburgh Award Scheme.